HargobindSingh30/WSO_Conversion_Final/README.md

 **Step 1: Data Integration** (`01_build_dataset.py`)

-Five raw source exports from different systems (clickstream, identity resolution, profiles, email, billing) are stitched together in Python/Pandas into one clean, user level table.
+Five raw source exports from different systems (clickstream, identity resolution, profiles, email, billing) are stitched together in Python and Pandas into one clean, user level table.
 Identity resolution maps anonymous browser sessions to known users.
 Profile data from volunteered form submissions is joined where available, with missing values treated as an explicit "unknown" category.

-**Step 2: Analysis** (`02_load_to_sqlite.py` + `03_analysis.py`)
+**Step 2: Analysis** (`03_analysis.py`)

-The clean table is loaded into SQLite and queried to build the "who converts"
-story: conversion rates by acquisition channel, school tier, class year, and major; intent action lifts; and the converter vs non converter behavioral profile.
+The clean table is queried to build the "who converts" story: conversion rates by acquisition channel, school tier, class year, and major; intent action lifts; and the converter vs non converter behavioral profile.

 **Step 3: Model** (`04_conversion_model.ipynb`)